TNortnern/YoutubeSearch/README.md

-"Use the search box to bring up some YouTube videos"
+Use the search box to bring up some YouTube videos